 - Do not exceed “slow-no-wake speed” within 300 feet of the shoreline.

 - Do not operate a PWC within a marine life conservation district or marine natural area reserve.

 - Follow the most direct route possible, consistent with safety considerations, when traveling to and from designated PWC operating areas.

-In designated Ocean Recreation Management Areas (ORMAs), operate only in areas designated for PWC/thrill craft.
+In designated ORMAs, operate only in areas designated for PWC/thrill craft.

-In non-designated ORMAs, you must transit to a point 500 feet from the shoreline or the outer edge of the fringing reef (whichever is greater) before operating freely.
+In all other non-designated ORMAs, you must transit to a point 500 feet from the shoreline or the outer edge of the fringing reef (whichever is greater) before operating freely.

-- Within 500 feet of the shoreline or inside the seaward edge of the fringing reef
+- Do not operate within 500 feet of the shoreline or inside the seaward edge of the fringing reef.

 - Do not land and/or pick up passengers except at approved launch sites.